 For next time: 11 hours of writing.
 Participants will write another 22 paragraphs, filling in the holes of their short draft, resulting in a first draft of a full paper.
 You will of course decide yourself which 22 paragraphs need to be written, and you may even decide that your time is best spent rewriting some of the paragraphs you have already written, but a rough estimate is that this time you’ll be writing three more paragraphs of background, three of theory, three of method, nine of analysis, three of discussion, and one last paragraph for the conclusion.

 III.
 Capstone Seminar

 The experience of the preceding weeks is discussed.
-Participants will ideally have had at least 40 highly structured, very explicit experiences of writing, and there will be much to talk about on their basis alone.
+Participants will ideally have had 40 highly structured, very explicit experiences of writing, and there will be much to talk about on their basis alone.
 The seminar also offers a model of time management particularly suited to scholars and some tools for implementing and maintaining the process going forward.